ohhsodead/arisen-studio/README.md

 ## Contributing
 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on, which will be found the application startup directory.
 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
 But, please open an issue so we can discuss things before going further so maybe we can work on this together!

-### Requesting Mods
+## Requesting Mods
-I appreciate that currently not all mods are available in our database, so if there's any you'd like to be uploaded, please submit an issue using the 'Request Mods' at the top of the application.
+I appreciate that currently not all mods are available in our database, so if there's any you'd like to be uploaded, please submit an issue using the **Request Mods** at the top of the application.

+## Disclaimer
+I can accept no responsibility for any damage you cause to your system by using this tool.
+Follow the instructions so you shouldn't have any issues.